-Eleven newspapers, three magazines, and seventeen yearbooks received Gold Crown Awards while forty-five other scholastic publications received the second highest CSPA award, known as the Silver Crown Award.
-Gold Crowns have been awarded annually since 1982, and Silver Crowns have been given since 1984.
+Twenty-four newspapers, nine magazines, and 15 yearbooks received Gold Crown Awards while 64 other scholastic publications received the second highest CSPA award, known as the Silver Crown.
+Gold Crowns have been presented annually since 1982, and Silver Crowns have been given since 1984.

-The Awards Convocation took place at the Roone Arledge Auditorium of the Alfred Lerner Student Center, located at Columbia’s historic Morningside Heights campus, on Friday, March 22, 2002 at 2:30 p.m.
+The Awards Convocation took place in the Arledge Auditorium, Lerner Hall, located at Columbia’s historic Morningside Heights campus, on Friday, March 18th at 2:30 p.m.

 For further information, contact the CSPA directly.

 This scholastic awards list includes recipients from senior high schools, junior high schools and middle schools.
 Judges considered senior high schools as one group in judging.
 Junior high and middle schools were considered as a second group during judging.

 For 2005, the Crown Judges did not present any awards for magazines from middle or junior high schools.

 Middle School/Junior High Gold Crown NewspapersBlue and White, Roosevelt Junior High School, Altoona, PA;

 The Daytime, Frank Ashley Day Middle School, Newtonville, MA;